MarkoGlisic/International-Space-Station-Tracker/README.md

 ## Features
 List of features ready and TODOs for future development
-* Displays real-time altitude, longitude, visibility, velocity of International Space Station
+* Displays real-time latitude, longitude, altitude, visibility, velocity of International Space Station
 * Displays marker on map, where ISS is currently at.
 * Once map marker is hovered, it will display a popup with random fun facts about the International Space Station